vatpac-technology/sops/docs/events/worldflight/Terminal Areas/brisbane.md

 #### 01L Departures
 Departures from Runway 01L will be assigned the **BN4** SID with an assigned heading of **H340**.
-Aircraft must then be vectored to the east, then assigned a heading of **H180** when clear of 01R Departures.
-Aircraft may be handed off to GOL on this heading.
+Aircraft must then be vectored to the east and handed off to GOL on **H090**.

 ### 19 PROPS
 #### Airspace Division